This Calculation Actually

 The Psychology of Time

 There's also a psychological element here.
-A "day" feels like a single unit of effort.
-Now, "Four days" feels like a deadline.
 But "5,760 minutes" feels like a countdown.
-Now, time feels different depending on how we measure it.
-On the flip side, when we break time down into smaller increments, it can either feel overwhelming or incredibly manageable.
+"Four days" feels like a deadline.
+And time feels different depending on how we measure it.
+So a "day" feels like a single unit of effort.
+Practically speaking, when we break time down into smaller increments, it can either feel overwhelming or incredibly manageable.
 It changes our perspective on how much "life" we actually have left in a given window.

 How to Calculate It (The Step-by-Step Breakdown)